Evans Kidero

 Evans Odhiambo Kidero (born 20 May 1957) is a Kenyan politician and former Governor of Nairobi County.
-He served as CEO of Mumias Sugar Company for 8 years, resigning in 2012 to join elective politics.
+He was CEO of Mumias Sugar Company for 8 years, resigning in 2012 to join elective politics.

 Early life

-Kidero was born in Majengo as the eldest in a family of 7.
-He did his O level at Agoro Sare High School then for his A level, attended Mangu High School where he eventually became Head Boy, also known as prefect.
-He graduated from the University of Nairobi in 1983 with a Degree in Pharmacy and went on to obtain a Masters in Business Administration at the Kenyan United States International University in 1990.
+Kidero was born in Majengo as the eldest in a family of seven.
+He did his O level at Agoro Sare High School then for his A level, attended Mangu High School where he eventually became head boy, also known as prefect.
+He graduated from the University of Nairobi in 1983 with a degree in pharmacy and went on to obtain a Masters in Business Administration at the Kenyan United States International University in 1990.

 He was CEO of the Mumias Sugar Company for eight years before resigning from that position in 2012 to pursue a career in politics.

 Political career

 Kidero was elected as the first governor of Nairobi County in the Nairobi gubernatorial elections of 2013 on an ODM ticket.